squidarth/squidarth.github.io/_posts/2022-08-29-video-call-shortcut.md

 of what window you have focused at the time.
 Note that I use a Mac -- and have Zoom and Google Meet versions.

-The high-level approach is to write an [AppleScript](https://gist.github.com/squidarth/6d86589a0baa8bf6e688f68b100347e0), which has the power to auto-focus Zoom or an active Google Meet window, and trigger the mute state.
-Then, use the Keyboard Shortcuts functionality on your Mac to hook up a function key of your choosing to that AppleScript.
+The high-level approach is to write an [AppleScript](https://gist.github.com/squidarth/6d86589a0baa8bf6e688f68b100347e0), which will auto-focus Zoom or an active Google Meet window, and trigger a mute/unmute.
+Then, use the Keyboard Shortcuts functionality on your Mac to hook up a key of your choosing to that AppleScript.

 # Write an AppleScript